neurotechuoft/neurostack/README.md

 ***stop()***

 Stop streaming EEG data from device, and stop publishing data to subscribers.
-Connection to device remains intact, and device is not turn off.
+Connection to device remains intact, and device is not turned off.

 ***shutdown()***